learn-co-curriculum/instant-datascience/README.md

-Ok, you may have noticed that our unique words is significantly smaller than our total list of words.
+Ok, you may have noticed that our list of unique words is significantly smaller than our total list of words.
 How much smaller?

 ```python